semanticdata/obsidian-pomodoro/README.md

-# Status Bar Pomodoro for Obsidian
+# Status Bar Pomodoro for Obsidian (Pomobar?
+Name is a work in progress)

 A minimalist Pomodoro timer that lives in your Obsidian status bar.
 Focus on your work while keeping track of time with this unobtrusive timer.
 While learning to make Obsidian plugins, I thought it would be a good idea to make a Pomodoro timer that lives in the status bar.
 I use one all the time!